Mund/Zunge

 Balanidae = See.-pocken.:/strecken sich „Wie Zunge.:“ aus ihr Gehäuse

-Cynoglossum officinale = Gewöhnliche Hund.szunge Boraginales.:
+Cynoglossum officinale = Gewöhnliche Hund.szunge Boraginales.:x

 Cymbalaria muralis = Zimbelkraut/= Muur.-leeuw.enbek Lamiales. enthält Bufotenin.x